Apple Venus Volume 1: Background

 XTC's previous album, Nonsuch, was received with critical acclaim when released in April 1992.
 The song "Wrapped in Grey" was intended as the third single from the album, but was immediately withdrawn by their label Virgin Records.
 This left bandleader Andy Partridge particularly dismayed with the label.
 In 1993, he conceived the band's next project to be an album of bubblegum pop songs; the LP would have disguised itself as a retrospective compilation featuring 12 different groups from the early 1970s.
 The lyrics were heavily sexual, with song titles such as "Lolly (Suck It and See)" and "Visit to the Doctor".
-Partridge recalled playing some demos for Virgin agents, and compared their reaction to the "Springtime for Hitler" scene from the 1967 film The Producers.
-Virgin rejected his idea.
+Partridge recalled playing some demos for Virgin agents, who rejected the project; he compared their reaction to the "Springtime for Hitler" scene from Mel Brooks' film The Producers.

-The label denied Partridge's requests to renegotiate or revoke XTC's contract.
+Virgin also denied Partridge's requests to renegotiate or revoke XTC's contract.
 A&R representative Paul Kinder said: "What XTC wanted and what Virgin were prepared to do were poles apart.
 The contract was so old it got to the point where Andy wanted the moon and Virgin weren't prepared to give it him."
-Whatever new music the band recorded would have been automatically owned by Virgin, and so the group went on strike against the label.
-Other complications arose for Partridge, as he developed some health issues while his wife divorced him.
+Whatever new music the band recorded would have been automatically owned by Virgin, and so the group went on strike, refusing to record new material.
+Partridge was also beset by health issues and in the process of divorcing his first wife at the time.

-In 1997 (also reported as in late 1994), the band found themselves freed from financial debt and from Virgin after "making some heavy concessions".
-Partridge fantasied that the label had taken pity on the band for giving them a "rotten deal".
-While doing the press run for Apple Venus, he expressed distaste with the word "comeback", telling an interviewer: "We never went away!
+In 1997 (also reported as in late 1994), the band found themselves freed from financial debt and Virgin after "making some heavy concessions"; Partridge fantasied that the label had taken pity on the band for giving them a "rotten deal".
+He expressed distaste with the word "comeback" to describe Apple Venus, telling an interviewer in 1998: "We never went away!
 We just weren't legally allowed to work.
 Comebacks always have such glittery-suit, Fablon, working-men's clubs connotations."

 Composition and lyrics

 By 1997, Partridge and bassist Colin Moulding had amassed over 40 new songs, most of which were written by the former.
 The 11 that were ultimately selected for Apple Venus Volume 1 were written between 1992 and 1994.
-Partridge's offerings were an elaboration on the more orchestral style he previously developed with Nonsuch tracks "Omnibus", "Wrapped in Grey" and "Rook".
+Partridge's offerings were an elaboration on the orchestral style he had developed on the Nonsuch tracks "Omnibus", "Wrapped in Grey" and "Rook".
 When Nonsuch was completed, Partridge purchased an E-mu Proteus, and felt inspired by its samples, even though he was not a proficient keyboard player.
 His writing process changed in that, for some cases, the arrangement was completed before the actual composition.
 The songs changed little from how they were conceived on their early demo tapes when recorded in a professional studio.